ML-K67-HUST/MUSIC-GENRE-CLASSIFICATION/report/temp.md

 - **Kernel Parameters**: For instance, the gamma value in the RBF and sigmoid kernels determines the extent to which a single training example impacts the model, while the degree parameter in the polynomial kernel specifies the complexity of the polynomial function used for classification.
 These parameters play a crucial role in fine-tuning the performance of the kernel methods.

+The values of the above hyper-parameters considered in the implementation of this project are:
+- **C**: [1, 300]
+- Kernel: ['linear', 'poly', 'rbf', 'sigmoid']
+- gamma: ['scale', 'auto']
+-
 </p>

 ### 3.3 NEURAL-NET